This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood or urine tests may show infection or prostate specific antigen (PSA) levels.
 PSA may be elevated in prostate cancer.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show bladder stones, infection, or other problems.

 - A CT scan , or CAT scan, is a type of x-ray that is taken of your prostate, kidneys, and bladder.
 The pictures may show what is causing your urinary retention.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is urinary retention treated?

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

 - Medicines can help decrease the size of your prostate, fight infection, and help you urinate more easily.

 - Surgery may be needed to treat the condition that is causing your urinary retention.